 With flood protection turned on, Enterprise Alert recognizes when systems start crashing and alerts start flooding users.
 When this happens, it sends a message to the user letting them know that it’s going to hold off any more messages.
 Basically it lets the user know that “You’re overwhelmed, fix what you got, I’ll let you know when things slow down.”
 When things DO slow down, it sends the user a summary message of what all they’ve missed so that they can then start to sort through what’s going on and has gone on, and normal alert message flow resumes.

-As I mentioned, this feature can be turned on and off by the user via a checkbox on their profile, but it can also be automatically turned on for all users via a simple SQL script.
-The script will set the default value for all new users to “1” (or…checked) as they’re added to the system.
+As I mentioned, this feature can be turned on and off by the user via a checkbox on their profile, but it can also be automatically turned on for all users via a simple SQL statement.
+The statement will set the default value for all new users to “1” (or…checked) as they’re added to the system.
+Automation is also possible by utilizing the features offered by the SQL Agent for example setting a daily or hourly task to run this simple statement.

 Also, by editing the xml files that control the flood control mechanisms, admins can set things like how long of a time span is looked at before flood control kicks in, how many messages are sent in that time span before flood protection begins, and what channel is used to notify the user that flood control has begun.